Table of Contents

 What’s the difference between pillar pages and regular blog posts?

 Pillar pages are comprehensive 3,000-5,000 word guides covering broad topics at foundational depth, targeting competitive keywords.
-Regular blog posts address specific subtopics in 1,200-2,500 words, targeting long-tail keywords while linking back to the pillar page to create semantic content relationships.
+Regular blog posts address specific subtopics in 1,200-2,500 words, targeting long-tail keywords while linking back to the pillar page to create semantic relationships.

 How many cluster posts should each pillar page have?